Here are the top 10 features of the new Honda City that you will not get on the Maruti Ciaz. Check out the list ahead!

 In this segment, Verna and City are the only ones offering an electric sunroof and will continue to do so.
 Sunroof are not that popular in India because of our climatic conditions.
 However, younger buyers often consider the availability of an electric sunroof.

 This is not a feature per se, but an important highlight over Maruti Ciaz.
-The latter may have one of the most fuel efficient petrol engines in its segment, but the need for a diesel engine is felt.
-The new City will get a 1.5 Litre diesel engine and that too with a CVT gearbox.
-Not every diesel car comes with an automatic gearbox.
+The latter may have one of the most fuel-efficient petrol engines in its segment, but the need for a diesel engine is felt.
+The new City will get a 1.5 Litre diesel engine with a 6-speed MT as standard.
+In the segment, it will be among the two cars that offer a diesel engine.

 4. Hill Start Assist